 Should you be on red alert?

 Endometriosis is a long-term condition in which endometrial tissue that is meant to grow along the uterine lining goes rogue and ends up growing in places outside the uterus (for example, on your ovaries).
-This tissue can become inflamed, which leads to pain and bleeding.
+This tissue sheds every month, along with your period, causing a heavier flow.
+It can also become inflamed, which leads to pain and bleeding.
 Read more

-Gynaecological cancers, while rare, can lead to changes in your normal periods such as unusual cramping and pain, depending on the size and location of the cancer.
+Gynaecological cancers, while rare, can lead to changes in your normal periods including heavier periods and bleeding between periods.

 Please be mindful that this list is here to educate and isn’t meant to be a diagnostic tool 🙏🏽

 Here’s why it’s important to get to the bottom of your heavy periods:

 1) While they aren’t necessarily cause for concern, heavy periods can signal an underlying condition that could have a long-term impact on your health and fertility.
 Rather than leaving you feeling worried about this, we want to empower you to seek out answers that could prevent symptoms from worsening.

 2) There are effective treatments that can help you manage your symptoms.
 Period.
 Historically, it hasn’t always been easy for women to access these, but Bloomful is here to shake things up.